yashpatel7025/django-email-service-AUS/README.md

 ## Leftout implementation due to time constraints

 - Unit Tests
-- Could not add **mailgun** and **mandrill** provider mentioned in project description as one of them was asking payment details on sign up and other do not support free emails like gmail.com and yahoo.com
+- Could not add **Mailgun** and **Mandrill** provider mentioned in project description as one of them was asking payment details on sign up and other do not support free emails like @gmail.com and @yahoo.com

-## Things i would have improved or added if had more time
+## Things I would have improved or added if had more time

 - **adding Registration and Login functionality** -> Currently, the application do not support multiple users/customers, so all the configuration related to all 3 providers are hardcoded at backend only for 1 particular user, email can be sent from 1 email id only
 - In future, differnt user can add thier API keys from all these integrated providers and save to this platform, and we can make this platform as "all in 1" kind of platform, developers could be the potential users for this platform as most of the time developers integrate one of the service to its software and it many times goes down and results in failure of delivering the emails